When things finally start going right,

 “That’s what I thought, too.
 Last night they took him to the hospital to have his hands and wrist stitched and bandaged.
 They’d have to check where I stabbed him in his abdomen, too.
 I was aiming for his crotch to cut off his dick and balls, but he moved back and I got him in his lower abdomen instead.”

 Lyle shook his head.
 “To paraphrase what Mike said last night, ‘Note to self: Never get Jeremy mad at me.’
-How did he get out of the hospital?”
+How the hell did he get out of the hospital?”

 “I assume he snuck out last night.
 The cops must not have kept him under surveillance all the time he was there.
-Mr. Butler, Mike’s granddad, is meeting with the Walnut Creek police and someone from the district attorney’s office to find out what happened, and make sure Leo is put in jail.”
+Mr. Butler, Mike’s granddad, is meeting with the Walnut Creek police and someone from the district attorney’s office to find out what happened, and make sure Leo is put in jail and not released.”

 “Maybe after getting bandaged up he called somebody he knows and they helped him get out of the hospital.
 Sort of like how he just walked onto the Las Lomas campus,” Lyle said.

-Jeremy shrugges his shoulders.
+Jeremy shrugged his shoulders.
 “I’ll let you know when I find out.”

 They were interrupted when the server brought their veggie BLTA sandwiches.

 Lyle took a big bite of his sandwich.
 “Damn, this is great.
 It tastes exactly like a real bacon, lettuce, tomato, and avocado sandwich.
 What is this ‘tempeh’ bacon made of?”

 “It tastes just like real bacon.
 It’s even crunchy.
 This is a great sandwich.
 Lots of avocado.
 It’s my favorite fruit.”
 Lyle grinned.